zetxqx/gateway-api-inference-extension/site-src/guides/implementers.md

 ### Callout Extension

 The [Endpoint Picker](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/pkg/epp), or EPP, is a core component of the inference extension.
 The primary interaction for routing requests is defined between the proxy (e.g., Envoy) and the EPP using the Envoy [external processing service protocol](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/ext_proc/v3/external_processor.proto).
-See the [Endpoint Picker Protocol](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/docs/proposals/004-endpoint-picker-protocol) for more information.
+See the [Endpoint Picker Protocol specification](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/docs/proposals/004-endpoint-picker-protocol) and the [Implementing a Compatible Data Plane section](#implementing-a-compatible-data-plane) section below for more details.

 #### How to Callout to EPP